atomiv/atomiv.github.io/content/_templates/dotnet/get-started.md

 ## Run project (via Docker)

+In Visual Studio, select to debug with "Docker" (instead of "IIS Express").

-In Visual Studio, click on "Docker", which should open up the REST API.
+When you run it, this should open up the REST API.

 <!-- TODO: VC: Command line way currently not working, pending check -->